Getting their lives back: Culpeper Drug Court participants start strong

 “Yes,” Brandon replied.
 “They know my situation and have been supportive,” he said of his family.

 Hogshire came off the bench in the general district courtroom to present a certificate to the 21-year-old for completing phase one of the program.
-The judge shook his hand, “Congratulations.”
+The judge shook his hand.
+“Congratulations,” he said.

 Culpeper County Criminal Justice Services Director Andrew Lawson, acting drug court coordinator, stood up in the courtroom to tell Brandon how proud everyone is of him for the progress.